 Two of the most prolific and successful clubs sandwich our office here at North London Waste Authority: Tottenham Hotspur FC and Arsenal FC.
 Both have a long and decorated history that is interwoven into the very fabric of English football.
 While they might not (yet!) be top of the Premier League, they are top of another important league that has the potential to make a real difference to future generations; both Tottenham and Arsenal are paving the way to a new low-carbon, net-zero future, where football clubs practice sustainability and are more environmentally conscious.

-Graded on their performance across a range of sustainability categories, including waste management, energy efficiency, sustainable transport and clean energy, Tottenham Hotspur and Arsenal were named first and third, respectively, in the BBC’s 2020-2021 sustainability table.
+Graded on their performance across a range of sustainability categories, including waste management, energy efficiency, sustainable transport and clean energy, Tottenham Hotspur and Arsenal were named first and fifth, respectively, in the BBC’s 2021 'Green League' sustainability table.
 Both clubs have also signed up to the United Nation’s Sport for Climate Action framework and were awarded the highest marks for improvements they made.

 Let’s take a closer look at the series of waste management and recycling practices, implemented by both clubs, that have made them the two greenest teams in the Premier League.